edva21/api-php-mysql/README.md

 # api-php-mysql
-A basic php api to connect to a mysql database
+A basic php api to connect to a mariadb database